-If Discoverer is not associated with an Oracle Internet Directory (and the PStore and Portlet Provider schemas), then Discoverer connections are not available to end users.
+If Discoverer is not associated with an Oracle Internet Directory (and the PStore and Portlet Provider schemas), then Discoverer connections (SSO-enabled) are not available to end users.
+Non-SSO public and private connections are available even if Discoverer is not associated with an Oracle Internet Directory.